If you’re looking for a Chromebook word processor, you’ve come to the right place.

 The collaboration feature allows you to have others make edits to your files so you can all work together at the same time.
 It works exactly like the one Google Docs offers.
 I haven’t used it much, but it works pretty well.
 You can see who’s viewing your document, spreadsheet, or presentation and what they’re doing and where their cursor is.

 If you’re used to Office products and their user interface (menus), you’re probably better off using this app.
 It keeps everything where you’d expect them to be so you don’t have to get used to using Google’s products.
+This is the closest to the actual program you can get.
+It’s basically Microsoft’s online web-based version of it.
+Many companies now are moving towards putting their software which was once standalone and downloadable into a web version.

 But at the same time, they’re both pretty much easy to use and you’ll likely find a lot of the menus, options, and other tools in the same place.
 After all, Google modeled their products after Microsoft’s for an easy learning curve.